- Roadmap for reform

 - contacting other known family members or other agencies involved to inquire about whether the family has a new phone number or address to help you get in touch.

-- Provide services in the local community or the home: Services should be flexible and be located in places where families are.
+- Provide services in the local community or the home: Services should be flexible and be in places where families are.
 Ask the family if there is somewhere they would prefer to meet.
-This could include meeting the family at home or in the community (like a local park, cafe or cultural centre) where the family is not required to travel extensively. ( Doherty, Hall and Kinder 2003, cited in op 26.)
+This could include meeting the family at home or in the community (if this does not compromise confidentiality) where the family is not required to travel extensively. ( Doherty, Hall & Kinder 2003, cited in op 26.)

-- Consider child-care arrangements: Ask the family whether they would prefer to meet and have critical conversations at a time when the children are not present.
-Planning appointments around the needs of children, such as naps and school drop off and pick up times, is important to ensure engagement is meaningful and other critical tasks are considered and planned for.
-This also models positive organisational skills for families.
+- Consider child-care arrangements: While a carer/ parent may prefer to meet at a time when the children are not present, it is critical when assessing risk and safety to seek the child’s input and views (age appropriate).
+Planning appointments around the needs of babies and toddlers (naps or feeding) and for older children school drop off and pick up times, is important to ensure engagement is meaningful and other critical tasks are considered and planned for.

-- Provide practical support to the family: A family may be better able to engage with services when they are supported in areas where they are experiencing stress.
-Demonstrate empathy for their circumstances and let them know what practical support you can provide.
-Be creative in the support that is provided.
-This might include support to help meet a families’ basic needs by using brokerage to obtain household items (for example, cots, clothes, safety gates), helping a family to gain access to other services, helping with school drop offs, taking family members to appointments, coordinating food packages.
+- Provide practical support to family members: Family members will be better able to engage with services when they are supported in areas where they are experiencing stress.
+Be creative in the support that is provided including gain access to other services, helping with school drop offs, taking family members to appointments or coordinating food packages.

 2. Support ongoing engagement